 The change team now understood that managers in some business units were the source of resistance.
 However, they didn’t know where the problem existed or the specific issues that were driving the attitudes.
 Results from a companion section of the survey helped to answer those questions.

 A series of statements asked respondents to judge the degree to which information system attributes such as trustworthiness of the data, access speed, ease of use, quality of the data, need for confidentiality, etc. were:

 - Critically important

 - Not at all important

-To make the analysis stand out, a scoring convention was used to raise the threshold for identifying criticality of an issue.
-60% of respondents needed to answer “very important” or “critically important” to an issue for it to reach the threshold.
+To make the analysis stand out as clearly as possible, a scoring convention was used to raise the threshold for identifying criticality of an issue.
+60% of respondents needed to respond “very important” or “critically important” to an issue for it to reach the threshold.

-By constructing a table of business units and their responses to these key issues, a very interesting picture emerged.
-For 6 of 12 business units surveyed, more than half of the named issues met or exceeded the threshold.
-For the other 6 business units, the majority of respondents indicated “not at all important” for all of the key issues.
-The “hot spots” became evident.
+By constructing a table of business units and their responses to the items about important information systems attributes, a very interesting picture emerged.
+For 6 of 12 business units, more than 50% of the named attributes met or exceeded the threshold.
+For the other 6 business units, more than 50% of respondents indicated “not at all important” to all of the attributes.

 The next time you encounter resistance in your change effort, recognize what your reaction is.
-Do you immediately want to just stamp it out?
+Do you immediately want to stamp it out?
 Eradicate it from the face of the earth with brute force?
-If so, step back, take a breath, and become…curious.
-You will learn a whole lot more about what, where, and how to address the resistance and you will be “trimming the sails” of your change.
+Instead, treat it as a telltale.
+Step back, take a breath, and become… curious.
+Your curiosity will pay dividends.
+You will learn a whole lot about what, where, and how to inform the change work you need to do.